ForgeEssentials/ForgeEssentials/README.md

 #####Note that this comes with WorldEdit 6.1.1 custom build.#####

-ForgeEssentials for Minecraft 1.8 is still in **beta**!
+ForgeEssentials for Minecraft 1.8 is still in **experimental**!

-Betas are to be considered unstable and are to be approached with caution.
+Experimentals are to be considered highly unstable and are to be approached with caution.
 Please make backups before using / updating on a live server.

 *******************